deconvlab/deconvlab.github.io/index.md

 ## References ##

-The above exposition is based on [[Short Version](http://proceedings.mlr.press/v97/kuo19a/kuo19a.pdf)]  [[Long Version](https://arxiv.org/pdf/1901.00256.pdf)].
-Please see the papers link above for additional references and resources.
+The above exposition is based on the paper *"Gometry and Symmetry in Short-and-Sparse Deconvolution"* [[Short Version](http://proceedings.mlr.press/v97/kuo19a/kuo19a.pdf)]  [[Long Version](https://arxiv.org/pdf/1901.00256.pdf)].
+Please see the [papers link](/papers) above for additional references and resources.

 -------------------------------------------------------
 {: style="height:2px; color:#aaa; background-color:#aaa; margin-top: 3em; margin-bottom:-0.2em"}